hmr2899/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/hmr2899/Data-Analytics-Portfolio/blob/main/Images/election.jpg"> **[Election Exit Poll Prediction and U.S.A Presidential Speech Analysis](https://github.com/hmr2899/us-election)**

 This project is based on 2 case-studies: Vote Prediction and Text Analysis.
 The 1st project is to predict which party a citizen is going to vote for on the basis of their age and according to the survey answers given by the citizens.
 The 2nd project is based on the analysis of the inaugural U.S.A.
-Presidential speeches.

-**Skills & Tools**: Text Mining Analytics, Support Vector Machine - K Nearest Neighbour - Naive Bayes, Ensemble Techniques, Logistic Regression - LDA
+Presidential speeches.**Skills & Tools**: Text Mining Analytics, SVM - KNN - Naive Bayes, Ensemble Techniques, Logistic Regression - LDA